jeffscyberjournal/CTFbin/HackPark.md

 # Task 3 Compromise the Machine

 Next using exploit-db and version of the BlogEngine we will exploit to gain initial windows access.

 ## Q1 After logging in obtain the verion for BlogEngine used:

 Answer: 3.3.6.0 This is obtained from hamburger menu -> about -> here you obtain informatoin about BlogEngine.NET

 ## Q2 Use the exploit database archive (http://www.exploit-db.com/) to find an exploit to gain a reverse shell on this system.
 What is the CVE?

 Visiting exploint-db.com: BlogEngine.NET 3.3.6 - Directory Traversal / Remote Code Execution is shown.

 Answer: CVE: 2019-6714

-Exploit:    Available and listed on page but very long see the website above to see it.
-Platform: ASPX
-Date: 2019-02-12
+### Using exploit to gain initial access to the server:

+The exploit is available on the website above by simple "blogengine" search.
+Here is the process to use it:

-- Next make a copy of exploit on page save with name and extension exactly as PostView.ascx.
+- Make a copy of exploit on page save with name and extension exactly as PostView.ascx.
 - Open a netcat listener
-- Change IP and port call back changed to connect to out listener and VPN tun0 IP.
+- Change IP and port in exploit to link with netcat listener.
 - After login with admin account details,
 	- Select the hamburger on top left.
  	- Select 'Content'
   	- Select 'Posts' (should only be one 'Welcome to HackPark')
   	- This should allow editing of the Welcome page, select the folder which represents file manager on the right side.
 Here we upload the PostView.ascx exploit we just copied from the exploit-db.com website.
 This should appear next to Welcome page image.
+Then trigger the exploit as stated in the notation section of the exploit through changing url bar themes location.
+  	- url bar should look like http://<targetIP>/?theme=../../App_Data/files
+  	- BlogEngine looks inside that folder for the theme’s .ascx files, including PostView.ascx, and compiles and executes it as server‑side code, which links to netcat listener setup.

 From the exploit itself basic instruction:
 ```